AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 ![Alt text](Pasted image 20240203230340.png)

-And that all, testing in your testexe running proccess you will receive different values.
+And that all, testing in your testexe running process you will receive different values.

 ![Alt Text](https://i.makeagif.com/media/5-08-2014/4Zsl7h.gif)